The nation's favourite charity bike ride

 Registration is open from 8am-10am and is also held at Port Vale FC.
 Toilets and refreshments will be available at registration.
 Rourke Cycles will be present at the registration area with a selection of spares and accessories in case you needs any last minute supplies for the ride.

 Once you have signed on at registration you can start your ride any time between 8am & 10:15am.
-Both routes start from Port Vale FC, turning right on to Hamil Road, then right again on to Waterloo Road to begin the route.
+Both routes start from Port Vale FC, turning left on to Hamil Road, then left again on to on to the A5272 begin the route.

 Feed Stations & Support:

-Some basic tools will also be available at the feed stations, plus Rourke Cycle's will have a mobile mechanic out on course to help out with any bigger mechanical problems.
+Some basic tools will also be available at the feed station, plus Rourke Cycle's will have a mobile mechanic out on course to help out with any bigger mechanical problems.

 The route finishes as you return to Port Vale FC.
 Make sure you are signed back in then make your way to the bar and for some complementry food courtesy of our volunteer supporters.

 Metres of Ascent